john-cd/rust_howto/src/categories/encoding/complex.md

 [![toml][c-toml-badge]][c-toml]{{hi:toml}} [![cat-encoding][cat-encoding-badge]][cat-encoding]{{hi:Encoding}}{{hi:TOML}}

+TOML is a simple, ergonomic, and readable configuration format that is often used by Rust's tooling - for example `cargo`.
-Parse some TOML into a universal `toml::Value` that is able to represent any valid TOML data.
+The following parses some TOML into a universal `toml::Value` that is able to represent any valid TOML data.

 ```rust,editable
 {{#include ../../../deps/tests/categories/encoding/toml.rs:example}}